RedHatInsights/ccx-notification-service/docs/configuration.md

 the actual driver will be postgres with password "your secret password"

-It's very useful for deploying docker containers and keeping some of your configuration outside of main config file(like passwords).
+It's very useful for deploying docker containers and keeping some of your configuration outside of main configuration file(like passwords).

 ### Clowder configuration